Diyckstra/terraform-provider-deyckstra/website/docs/d/subnet_ids.md

 * `vpc_id` - (Required) The VPC ID that you want to filter from.
 * `filter` - (Optional) One or more name/value pairs to use as filters.
-  Subnet IDs will be selected if any one of the given values match.
     * _Valid values:_ See supported names and values in [EC2 API documentation][describe-subnets]
 * `tags` - (Optional) Map of tags, each pair of which must exactly match a pair on the desired subnets.

 ## Attribute Reference

+In addition to all arguments above, the following attribute is exported:

-* `ids` - A set of all the subnet ids found.
+* `ids` - Set of found subnet IDs.